barriosjorge/gmt_docs/src/architecture-frameworks.rst

 subsystems share common architecture and many components share similar solutions.

-Component Frameworks provide a collection of reusable building blocks that solve recurrent problems in different domains (e.g., control systems, distributed services, data processing, hardware interfaces) and that allow developing observatory applications.
+:ref:`component_frameworks` provide a collection of reusable building blocks that solve recurrent problems in different domains (e.g., control systems, distributed services, data processing, hardware interfaces) and that allow developing observatory applications.
 At the same time, they provide an isolation mechanism from the underlying layers.
-The use of these component frameworks is key for constructing a cost effective system and provides the following benefits:
+The use of these component frameworks is key for constructing a cost effective system and provides the following
+benefits:

   * Improved external reuse – Component frameworks implement wrappers for external software Packages.
 Wrappers help to reduce the dependency between